turingschool/curriculum/source/projects/blogger.markdown

   belongs_to :article
 end
 ```
+The reason this `belongs_to` field already exists is because when we generated the Comment model, we included this line: `article:references`.
+What that does is tell Rails that we want this model to _reference_ the Article model, thus creating a one-way relationship from Comment to Article.
+You can see this in action in our migration on the line `t.references :article`.

 A comment relates to a single article, it "belongs to" an article.
 We then want to declare the other side of the relationship inside `app/models/article.rb` like this: